phaoust/issueWidget/README.md

 ### Git auto-detection not working

-Ensure you're in a git repository with a GitHub remote:
+Ensure you're in a git repository with a remote:
 ```bash
 git remote -v
 ```

-Use explicit `--user` and `--repo` flags as fallback.
+Use explicit `--user`, `--repo`, and `--host` flags as fallback.

 ### App doesn't appear in menu bar